 I started to eat carbs again and there went the 30 pounds I lost along with an additional amount.
 The way of life was sleeping in as late as we could and then getting up and drinking soda pop.
 There was no physical activity, unless we got out of the car to walk to Dairy Queen.*

 The Beginning of a Change

 A few years later I divorced my first husband and starting eating Lean Cuisines and other portion controlled frozen meals simply because I had no one to cook for.
 Overtime I lost a few pounds, but I didn’t feel healthy.
 I lost weight but still felt miserable.
-I was a single mom in her mid-20s, and felt I was always going to stay that way.
+I was a single mom and felt I was always going to stay that way.
 Like I said, I started losing weight, but not because I was actually trying to.
 A couple of years went by and that is when the “AHA” moment came to me and I was determined to do something about my weight and now I will never look back.
-Taking control and ownership of my health impacted so many other parts of my life.
+Taking control and ownership of my health impacted so many other parts of my life.*

 Single & Fat: Ready for Real Change

 After about 2 years I decided it was time to actually work at getting healthy and dropping the excess weight.
 I started to eat healthy.
 I now weighed about 145lbs.
 In the summer of 2009 I did a diet called the 17-Day Diet.
 I still have the book actually right here in my office.
 It limited what I ate and required for a minimum of 17 minutes of exercise a day.
 It asked for the minimum of at least 17 minutes and that is exactly what I did.
 I had friends that were doing it to and they were losing weight.
 I was doing the same thing, I did not understand.
 I was frustrated and did not know where to go from here.

 In the fall of 2009 I committed to doing the P90X program with Tony Horton.
 I followed it diligently every morning and focused on portion control.
 After doing P90X I realized, Wow It feels really good to work out in the morning.